plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 ## Start with a product that sells itself

-Uku has built a great product that helps promote itself and makes the marketing job much easier.
+My co-founder Uku has built a great product that speaks for itself and makes the marketing job much easier.

-It is simple to use, it is beautiful to look at and it naturally differentiates itself as a [great Google Analytics alternative](https://plausible.io/vs-google-analytics) in several ways.
-All this helps communicating about the benefits of using the product.
-And it helps with word-of-mouth as many of the users love the product so much that they end up sharing it with their friends and networks.
+It is simple to use, beautiful to look at and naturally differentiates itself as a [great Google Analytics alternative](https://plausible.io/vs-google-analytics) in several ways.
+All this helps when communicating about the benefits of using the product.
+And it drives word-of-mouth as many of the users love the product so much that they share it with their friends and networks.

-If the product is not differentiated from the rest of the market, it makes marketing so much more difficult.
-That puts the marketing people in a situation where they have to get very creative with the copy and promises they make which are not necessarily based on the facts and that is bound to overpromise and underdeliver.
+If the product is not easily differentiated from the rest of the market, it makes marketing so much more difficult.
+That puts the marketing people in a situation where they have to get very creative with the copy which is not necessarily based on the facts.
+That is bound to overpromise and underdeliver.
+We don't have those problems.

 ## Ride the wave

-It is much easier to promote a product if it rides a wave of growing market interest.
+It is much easier to promote a product if it rides a wave of a growing market interest.
 And Plausible Analytics is riding a rising trend:

-* People are becoming more aware of the different privacy issues around websites and analytics
+* More website owners are becoming increasingly aware of the different privacy issues around websites analytics and user tracking

 * [GDPR](https://plausible.io/blog/google-analytics-gdpr), [CCPA](https://plausible.io/blog/google-analytics-ccpa) and other privacy regulations have certain requirements for website owners around needing to give visitors options and get their consent